-Join us for an extraordinary evening of inspiration, connection, and celebration as we honor the achievements of women and champion progress on March 6th, 2025.
+We came together for an extraordinary evening of inspiration, connection, and celebration as we honored the achievements of women and championed progress on March 6th, 2025.

-This year’s event promises to be our most dynamic yet!
-Get ready to be inspired by an incredible lineup of groundbreaking women leaders who are transforming industries, challenging boundaries, and creating meaningful change.
-Our distinguished panelists will share powerful stories of resilience, creativity, and leadership.
+This year’s event was our most dynamic yet!
+Attendees were inspired by an incredible lineup of groundbreaking women leaders who transformed industries, challenged boundaries, and created meaningful change.
+Our distinguished panelists shared powerful stories of resilience, creativity, and leadership.

 Our panelists represent diverse backgrounds and extraordinary accomplishments—but we’re keeping some details under wraps to build anticipation!
 Prepare to be amazed by the remarkable women who will grace our stage.

-ShelterBox USA’s International Women’s Day Event is Presented by:
+ShelterBox USA’s International Women’s Day Event was Presented by:

 Twin Hearts: Belle Hahn & Lily Hahn Shining